amandamarkee/actias-luna-genome/annotation-notes-ACTIVE.md

 ```

-Note: This code gives me the following error, which I will pick up on tomorrow.
+Note: This code gives me the following error, so I have put in a request to HiPerGator to update their isoseq3 module to use instead of Cupcake for isoform collapsing.
 ```
 File "/apps/cupcake/22.0.0/bin/collapse_isoforms_by_sam.py", line 245, in <module>
     main(args)